-Rate of Return.
-The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which the expected future real rates of return (net of investment fees and inflation) are developed for each major asset class.
+Rate of Return - The long-term expected rate of return on OPEB plan investments was determined using a building-block method in which the expected future real rates of return (net of investment fees and inflation) are developed for each major asset class.
 These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage, adding expected inflation and subtracting expected investment expenses and a risk margin.
 The target allocation and projected arithmetic real rates of return for each major asset class, after deducting inflation, but before investment expenses, used in the derivation of the long-term expected investment rate of return assumptions.

 The best estimates for the long-term expected rate of return is summarized as follows:

-Long-Term

-Asset Class Rate of Return
+Asset Class Long-Term Rate of Return

-U.S. core fixed income 4.1%
+U.S. core fixed income 2.1%

-U.S. equity - large cap 9.1%
+U.S. equity - large cap 7.1%

-Non U.Semerging markets 12.2%
+Non U.S emerging markets 10.2%

-Non U.S developed equities 9.8%
+Non U.S developed equities 7.8%

-Private equity 13.8%
+Private equity 11.8%

-Credit and structured finance 7.3%
+Credit and structured finance 5.3%

-Real estate 6.9%
+Real estate 4.9%

-Absolute return 6.1%
+Absolute return 4.1%

-U.S. equity - small/mid cap 9.1%
+U.S. equity - small/mid cap 7.1%

-Discount Rate.
-The discount rate used to measure the Fund's total OPEB liability is 3.81% as of June 30, 2017.
+Discount Rate - The discount rate used to measure the Fund's total OPEB liability is 4.08% as of June 30, 2018.
 The projection of cash flows used to determine the discount rate assumed that employer contributions will be made at rates proportional to the actuary determined contribution rates.
 For this purpose, employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
 Projected employer contributions that are intended to fund the service costs for future plan members and their beneficiaries are not included.
+Based on those assumptions, the Fund's fiduciary net position was projected to be available to make all projected future benefit payments for current plan members through the fiscal year ending June 30, 2029.
+Thus, the 7.25% discount rate was used to calculate the net OPEB liability through 2029.
+Beyond 2029, the index rate for 20-year, tax exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+Thus, 4.08% is the blended discount rate.

-NOTE 10 - POST-EMPLOYMENT BENEFITS - STATE RETIREE HEALTH CARE PLAN - (CONT'D)
+NOTE 11 - POST-EMPLOYMENT BENEFITS - STATE RETIREE HEALTH CARE PLAN - (CONT'D)